 - 1. DHS continues to perform strongly in English.
-In 2019, nearly 67% of our 11th grade students were considered college ready based on the English portion of the CAASPP, meeting or exceeding state standards, which is above state and county averages. - The school staff will continue to analyze student performance data as well as refine instructional and support programs in order to continue to improve national, state, and local assessment results. - 3.
-DHS will focus on the Listening strand, which proved to be an area of need.
+This past spring, nearly 67% of our 11th grade students were considered college ready based on the English portion of the CAASPP, meeting or exceeding state standards, which is above state and county averages. - 2.
+The school staff will continue to analyze student performance data as well as refine instructional and support programs in order to continue to improve national, state, and local assessment results. - 3.
+DHS will focus on the Listening strand, which proved to need the most support.